rahmivinnn/Dobel-Domino-Admin-Panel/replit.md

 ## Overview

-This is a comprehensive gaming admin dashboard built for managing players, tournaments, currency systems, and game mechanics.
-The application provides a complete backend management interface for a gaming platform with features like player management, tournament administration, currency transactions, ranking systems, rewards management, and anti-cheat monitoring.
+This is a comprehensive gaming admin dashboard built for "Dobel Domino" game with Unity integration.
+The application provides a complete backend management interface focused on XP progression system, payment gateway for XP boosters, four distinct game room types, news management, and anti-cheat monitoring.
+Currency (coins/gems) totals are set to zero to emphasize XP-based progression.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+UI Language: Natural Indonesian language, avoid AI-sounding or overly formal text.
+Focus: Game admin panel should feel human and casual, not corporate or AI-generated.

 ## System Architecture